-- 4. Enter the required information into the fields: - " Host: The IP address for the server to be used as host. - " Min Poll Interval: Select a value from the drop down (the default is 3 (8s). - > Max Poll Interval: Select a value from the drop down (the default is 3 (8s).
-For both NTP Peers, and NTP Servers the Minimum and Maximum Poll rate for NTP packets can be configured.
-Both NTP Peers and NTP Servers support either manually configured Symmetric Key-ID/Key string pairs or the use of Auto-Key.
-However, these choices are mutually exclusive and must be identically configured on both the VersaPNT and the NTP Peer or NTP Server.
-If the Symmetric Key-ID/Key string pair method is selected the Key-ID must be first defined on the Symmetric Key page. - > Enable Symmetric Key: Click the checkbox to enable/disable Symmetric Key.
-See also: "Configuring NTP Symmetric Keys" on page 126.
+- 4. Enter the required information into the fields: - " Host: The IP address for the server to be used as host. - Min Poll Interval: Select a value from the drop down (the default is 3 (8s). - Max Poll Interval: Select a value from the drop down (the default is 3 (8s). - For both NTP Peers, and NTP Servers the Minimum and Maximum Poll rate for NTP packets can be configured. - Enable Symmetric Key: Click the checkbox to enable/disable Symmetric Key.
+See also: "Configuring NTP Symmetric Keys" on page 131.

 Note: Before you can edit the Key field, you must set up Symmetric Keys through the Actions Panel.
-See "NTP: Symmetric Keys (MD5) " on page 126.
+See "NTP: Symmetric Keys (MD5)" on page 131.
 Conversely, you may check the Autokey box below the Key field.

 Enable Autokey: Click the check box to enable/disable Autokey.
-See "NTP Autokey" on the facing page for more information on Autokey.
+See "NTP Autokey" below for more information on Autokey.